1871fotc/fotc/docs/about/extraordinary-stories.md

 He returned to the Normal School in September of that year and shortly afterwards was presented with a beautiful timepiece, as a testimony to his worth and ability.
 The inscription on a silver plate attached to the front of the clock reads: "*Presented to John Rendall, Esq.
 By the teachers and pupils of the Normal School, Brisbane 1873*".
 It is now in the possession of John's great-grandson.

-John took leave of absence and after an illness of two weeks, the last five days of which he was in severe pain, he died at his home Moorland Villa on the 27^th^ of November, 1873.
+John took leave of absence and after an illness of two weeks, the last five days of which he was in severe pain, he died at his home *Moorlands Villa* on the 27^th^ of November, 1873.
 The school was closed for the rest of the week as a mark of respect and teachers and pupils alike "*were cast into gloom*".

 ![Normal School, Brisbane, ca. 1885](../assets/normal-school-brisbane-1885.jpg){ width="30.7%" } ![Students from the Normal School, Brisbane, ca. 1872](../assets/normal-school-brisbane-students-1872.jpg){ width="68%" }